byJeevan/Swift_Playgrounds/Swift Notes/Collections.md

 ## Higher Order Functions
+- Higher order functions are based on closures.
+- Shorthand arguments such as $0, $1 also can be used to simplify.

 ### map
 It performs an operation on all the elements of a collection and returns a new collection with the results of the operation on the original elements.
 Example: